Business owners today are encouraged to develop a growth mindset.

 According to bestselling author Simon Sinek: “People don’t buy what you do.
 They buy why you do it.”

 Fully grasping your business’ ‘why’ can guide you through the journey as you learn and meet people that’ll impact your life and business.
+That starts with finding your passion.

 7. Focus on your strengths.